 Which brand is better for sensitive skin?

-CeraVe is safer because its products are formulated as complete routines.
+CeraVe is the more conservative starting point because its products are formulated as complete basics.
 The Ordinary's high-concentration actives can irritate if used incorrectly -- add them one at a time, low concentration first.

 Is The Ordinary really only $7-10 per product?